Copyright (c) 2023

 drop_inceptions_nan : bool, default=True

-If this is set to True, observations at the beginning are dropped if any of
+If set to True, observations at the beginning are dropped if any of

 the asset values are missing, otherwise we keep the NaNs.
 This is useful when